Data Centers in Lviv

 Natural Disaster Risk

-Lviv has a high overall risk profile, with a score of 5.6 out of 10 as of September 2025.
-This rating is heavily influenced by human factors, particularly projected and current conflict.
+Lviv has a high overall risk profile, with an INFORM score of 5.6 out of 10, as of September 2025.
+This score is heavily influenced by human factors, such as conflict.
+The risk from natural hazards is considerably lower and is rated as moderate.